seaflow-uw/seaflow-web/content/authors/Francois Ribalet/_index.md

   - Principal Investigator
 ---

 I study phytoplankton ecology, examining how these microscopic photosynthetic organisms interact with and shape their environment.
-Using new observational technologies and computational tools, I gather detailed information about where they live and how they grow.
-My research helps understand their role in the global carbon cycle and predict future changes in ocean ecosystems.
+Using observational technologies and computational tools, I track where they live and how they grow to better predict future changes in ocean ecosystems.